-The law protects all personal information that identifies, relates to, describes, is capable of being associated with, or may reasonably be linked, directly or indirectly, with a particular consumer or household.
-There are many enumerated rights, such as the right of privacy notice/information, the right to opt-out for personal information sales, and the right of deletion of personal information (the right to be forgotten).
+CCPA Compliance law protects all personal information that identifies, relates to, describes, is capable of being associated with, or may reasonably be linked, directly or indirectly, with a particular consumer or household.
+There are many enumerated rights, such as the right to privacy notice/information, the right to opt-out of personal information sales, and the right to deletion of personal information (the right to be forgotten).

 The penalties for non-compliant businesses include steep fines, class-action lawsuits, and injunctions.
 Non-compliant businesses are subject to pay damages between $100 and $750 per consumer, per incident, or actual damages, whichever is greater.
 Further, the California Attorney General may bring actions for civil penalties of $2,500 per unintentional violation, or up to $7,500 per violation if intentional.